rafaelreisdasilva/MachineLearning/app/model/documentation/readme.md

 Lastly, it would be beneficial to develop the backend functionality for the route form of "/".
 This would allow the client to send each parameter individually instead of in a batch, and receive the corresponding result directly on the screen.

+However, the function with the request made by FastAPI works this functionality.

 ## Exploratory Analysis

 Initially, my goal was to understand the training dataset.